5 Tips For Making The Perfect Wedding Guest List!

 We’ll keep this little secret between us.
 By having two lists, you’ll be able to invite more people without expanding your budget or venue.
 Here’s how it works: Your A-list consists of the must-have’s at your wedding, like your immediate family and closest friends.
 They’ll receive your first round of invitations.
 Your B-list is made up of guests you still really want to be there; so don’t put just anyone on it.
 When your RSVP’s start rolling in and you have enough “can’t make it’s,”; send invites to your B-list (in order of importance).

 Tip: If you send your B-list invites too close to the wedding, you’ve let the cat out of the bag.
 Try to do it without being obvious.
 Send your A-list invites 10 weeks in advance (a little earlier than usual).
 Which will give you time to send invites to your B-list six to eight weeks before your wedding.
-Also don’t forget to print a second set of reply cards with a later RSVP date.
+Also, don’t forget to print the second set of reply cards with a later RSVP date.
 Sending RSVP’s with a date that has passed is a dead giveaway that the recipients were on your B-list!

 5. No Back Seat Drivers